chartbrew/chartbrew/docs/deployment/README.md

-# Deploy ChartBrew on your server
+# Deploy Chartbrew on your server

 ::: tip INFO
 With time, this guide will be updated with more ways of deploying.
 Any PR is welcome!